 Academic Sponsors: University of Florida, Georgia State University, Rutgers, University of Connecticut

 Board of Directors Election

-Go to the “Conferences” tab at the top of the page to access information about prior conferences, including agendas and proceedings
+Go to the “Conferences” tab at the top of the page to access information about the 2016 and prior conferences, including agendas and proceedings (presentations and handouts).

 If you would like to receive updates by e-mail, contact GIC secretary Clancy Mullen to get on our e-mail list.
 You can also send him an e-mail to get off the contact list.